DworkinLab/Experimental_Evolution_Sequence_Repo/Generate_Final_BAM_Files.md

 done
 ```

-__2) Create script to call all and run in parallel (use "&" which puts job in background then multiple can run at a time)__
+__5.2) Create script to call all and run in parallel (use "&" which puts job in background then multiple can run at a time)__

-This creates a file that has all the scripts made in step 1) in a list with ''&'' at the end to run in parrallel
+This creates a file that has all the scripts made in step 5.1) in a list with ''&'' at the end to run in parrallel

-One method to run only half is make files/basename based on lane (i.e 001 or 002)

-Script: novo_createParallel_scipt.sh
+*Script: novo_createParallel_scipt.sh*
 ```
 #! /bin/bash